USS Constellation (1854): Restoration and museum ship

 In 2011, significant rot was discovered in the ship's hull during routine maintenance; many of the affected timbers had been installed during the refit in the 1990s.
 After raising funds to cover the cost of the reconstruction, the ship was dry docked at the United States Coast Guard Yard just to the south of Baltimore in October 2014.
 The project cost about $2 million and was completed in February 2015.
 Further repairs were necessitated in mid-2016 after some hull planks were found to have rotted.

+An education center was erected next to the ship as part of the museum complex, though by the late 1990s, the building was in poor condition and needed to be replaced.
+Efforts to begin work in 1999 and then in the 2000s failed, and the building was finally demolished in 2019.
+Work began on a new building, but progress was delayed significantly, in part due to the COVID-19 pandemic that began in 2020.
+The pandemic also dramatically reduced visitors to the ship, which was closed until April 2021, but by June, numbers had increased to previous levels.
+Construction of the new building was completed by June 2022, when it was opened to the public.

 The ship is now part of Historic Ships in Baltimore, which also operates the Coast Guard cutter WHEC-37, the World War II submarine USS Torsk, the Chesapeake, and the Seven Foot Knoll Light.
 Constellation and her companions are major contributing elements in the Baltimore National Heritage Area.
-She is the last existing intact naval vessel from the American Civil War, and she was the last solely wind-powered warship built by the U.S. Navy.
+She is the last existing intact naval vessel that saw active service in the American Civil War, and she was the last solely wind-powered warship built by the U.S. Navy.